Buddhist architecture: Indonesia

 Java is Batujaya temples in Karawang, West Java, dated as early as 5th century.
 The temple was a Buddhist sites, as evidence of the discovered Buddhist votive tablets, and the brick stupa structure.

-The apogee of ancient Indonesian Buddhist art and architecture was the era of Javanese Shailendra dynasty that ruled the Mataram Kingdom in Central Java circa 8th to 9th century CE.
+The apogee of ancient Indonesian Buddhist art and architecture was the era of Javanese Shailendra dynasty that ruled the Mataram kingdom in Central Java circa 8th to 9th century CE.
 The most remarkable example is the 9th century Borobudur, a massive stupa that took form of an elaborate stepped pyramid that took plan of stone mandala.
 The walls and balustrades are decorated with exquisite bas reliefs, covering a total surface area of 2,500 square metres.
 Around the circular platforms are 72 openwork stupas, each containing a statue of the Buddha.

 Borobudur is recognised as the largest Buddhist temple in the world.

 Thailand

-In Thailand, Buddhist temples are known as wat’s, from the Pāḷi vāṭa, meaning "enclosure."
+In Thailand, Buddhist temples are known as wats, from the Pāḷi vāṭa, meaning "enclosure."
 A wat usually consists of two parts: the Phutthawat (worship area dedicated to Buddha) and the Sangkhawat (monastery dedicated for Sangha).

 Thai Buddhist temples usually contains golden chedi in the form of a bell-shaped stupa tower covered with gold leaf, containing a relic chamber.
 Another typical feature is Prang tower in the top center of the Buddhist temple structure.
 Thai Buddhist temples consists of several structures, including Ubosot (ordination hall), Wihan (vihara), Mondop (mandapa), Ho trai (library), and Sala (open pavilion), Ho rakhang (bell tower), and other supporting buildings.

 All of those temple structures display multiple roof tiers.
 The use of ornamented tiers is reserved for roofs on temples, palaces and important buildings.
 Two or three tiers are most often used, but some royal temples have four.